+We evaluate this procedure in two ways.
+In the first, we use the algorithms to generate performance predictions for potential candidates on the focal boards and use these predictions to narrow down the candidate pools.
+For focal directors predicted to do poorly (well), we narrow down the candidate pool to those the algorithm predicted were most (least) promising.
 Table 4 presents the median rank in the distribution of quasi-labels for directors in the bottom and top deciles of predicted performance for several machine learning algorithms, as well as for the OLS model.
-For all machine learning models, nominated directors predicted to do well performed noticeably better than available alternative candidates, while nominated directors predicted to do poorly performed worse than available alternative candidates.
-XGBoost and Lasso appear to be the preferred algorithms as they can best discriminate the directors who will do well from those who will not.
-In the rest of the paper, we focus on results with XGBoost to simplify the discussion.
-The results using Lasso are very similar to those with XGBoost, and are presented in the Internet Appendix Figure IA6.
+For all machine learning models, nominated directors predicted to do poorly performed noticeably worse than available promising candidates, while nominated directors predicted to do well performed better than available unpromising alternative candidates.
+XGBoost and Lasso again appear to be the preferred algorithms because they can best discriminate the directors who will do well from those who will not.
+In contrast, the predictions from the OLS model are uninformative about subsequent performance relative to available alternative candidates.